 Thus, in these cases, the employee can be transferred to another job without his consent or despite his refusal.
 In such a situation, the employee is obliged to comply with the employer’s order.
 However, the employer must take into account that the work is suitable for the employee’s health and abilities.
 And it should also take into account the employee’s qualifications, if possible.

-An employer can transfer an employee to another job within the notice period if the notice was given because the employee does not meet the legal requirements for the job, has a long history of unsatisfactory performance, or has seriously breached his or her job duties.
+An employer can transfer an employee to another job within the notice period if the notice was given because the employee does not meet the legal requirements for the job, has had unsatisfactory performance over a long period of time, or has seriously breached his or her job duties.

 An employee may also be reassigned because criminal proceedings have been initiated against him on suspicion of deliberate criminal activity committed at work or because he has caused damage to the employer.
 However, an employee may be reassigned in this way only until the criminal proceedings have been finally concluded.